dinuwanfernando/10822750-final-year-project/README.md

 2024/05/02
 - Created a new dataframe with the help of joblib to check manually entered values and predict whether the Loan is Approved or Not.
 - Continued testing with multiple data to check whether the version 2 model is better than version 1.
 And yes the version 2 model is much more better than the version 1 model.

+2024/05/09
+- Finally added a GUI so it is easy for the user.
+Now the model runs for one time and gives the user a GUI where he or she can inmput the required data and then when the desired button is pressed, a new interface is popped up with showing whether the Loan is Approved or Not along with the Credit Score.